yasirsharif/Practice-Exams-Platform/eng-comp-y8.md

 ### Question 1: What is the main theme of the passage?

+**Passage 1:**

+"Sarah stood at the crossroads, the worn map clutched in her trembling hands.
+To the left, the path led to the Whispering Woods, rumored to hold untold riches.
+To the right, a narrow trail wound its way to the village, where her family waited, hungry and afraid.
+She knew the risks of the woods – bandits, wild beasts, and the ever-present danger of getting lost.
+Yet, the promise of gold glittered in her mind.
+Her stomach growled, and she thought of her little brother's gaunt face.
+Could she risk everything for the chance to save them, or should she return empty-handed?"

 - [ ] Adventure
 - [x] Moral Dilemma
 - [ ] Comedy